vvjs22/lab-intro-to-express-request/README.md

 - make a route /pokemon/search - where a user can add a query parameter such as http://localhost:8888/pokemon/search?name=oddish

-  which will respond with an epmty array if no pokemon was found, or with the pokemon's info -
+  which will respond with an empty object if no pokemon was found, or with the pokemon's info -

   ```
   {